iamrakesh28/Deep-Learning-for-Weather-and-Climate-Science/README.md

   <em> (a) Available Radar Sites </em>
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-  <em> (b)  Reflexivity plot of Seattle radar site </em>
+  <em> (b)  reflectivity plot of Seattle radar site </em>
 </p>

 <p align="center">
   <img src="https://github.com/iamrakesh28/Deep-Learning-for-Weather-and-Climate-Science/blob/master/NEXRAD/latest_Small.png" width=425>
   </br>
-  <em> (c) Reflexivity maps of combined radars </em>
+  <em> (c) reflectivity maps of combined radars </em>
 </p>

 In this project, weather forecasting was done for two regions : Seattle, WA and South Shore, Hawaii.
-For each region, radar level-II data was collected for some duration and reflexivity plots were extracted.
+For each region, radar level-II data was collected for some duration and reflectivity plots were extracted.
 These plots or images were resized into 100 x 100 images using nearest-neighbor interpolation.
 Further, the images were converted to gray scale and later thresholded to have binary intensities.
 These image sequences were later used for training and testing the models.